camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-instance-modification.md

 {{< note title="Semantics of Process Instance Modification" class="warning">}}
   The exact semantics of process instance modification as well as the underlying REST and Java API can be read about in the [Process Instance Modification section]({{< relref "user-guide/process-engine/process-instance-modification.md" >}}) of the user guide.
 {{< /note >}}

+# Perform a Batch Modification

+{{< img src="../../img/cockpit-batch-modification-view.png" title="Batch Modification View" >}}

+When multiple process instances are required to be modified the batch modification feature can be used.
+To perform batch modifications, you need to click on *Modify* in the process definition view.
+The batch modification itself is performed identically to the modification of a single process instance, as described above.

+{{< img src="../../img/cockpit-batch-modification-instance-selection.png" title="Instance Selection" >}}

+However, to get to the *Apply Modifications* modal you have to click *Select Instances* which opens another model which allows you to select the process instances the modification should be applied to.
+Note, in order to find the relevant instances, you can apply filters.
+Clicking on  *Modify Selected Instances* leads you to the *Apply Modification* modal.

+{{< img src="../../img/cockpit-batch-modification-options.png" title="Additions Options" >}}

+When modifying multiple instances you have two additional options to select - *Asynchronous* and *Only cancel currently active activity instances*.
+By default both options are checked.

+It is recommended to keep *Asynchronous* ticked when you want to process a large number of instances.
+Otherwise, unchecking the box allows you to process the batch in a synchronous manner.

+The second option, *Only cancel currently active activity instances*, only concerns modification operations which contain cancel instructions.
+This option prevents activity instances which are newly created during the modification operation to be instantly canceled by the same operation again.